anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter04.md

 <a name="4.3.1"></a>
 ### 4.3.1 Architecture and OpenStack Requirements

-- Describe and define in detail, RM/RA-1 Openstack requirements.
+- Describe and define in detail, RM/RA-1 OpenStack requirements.

 <a name="4.3.2"></a>
 ### 4.3.2 Infrastructure

 | Test case # | sub-category | Description | Requirement # |
 |----|------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|
 | `cert.test.inf.01` | Compute | Create a virtual machine with CPU pinning and 2 NUMA nodes. | `req.inf.com.05` |